Tuesday, 18 August 2026 MUMBAI EDITION LIVE

 Getting around and staying safe

-The beauty of Mumbai’s Mughlai scene is its range: you can eat a ₹200 plate of seekh standing on a Colaba pavement one night and a ₹600 sit-down biryani in Bandra the next, and both feel completely worth it.
-Start with one neighbourhood — Mohammed Ali Road is the obvious first pilgrimage — and let the smoke, the crowds and the sizzle do the rest.
-Go hungry, go late, go with people you like sharing food with, and Mumbai will feed you like family.
+The beauty of Mumbai’s Mughlai scene is its range: a ₹200 plate of seekh on a Colaba pavement one night, a ₹600 sit-down biryani in Bandra the next, and both feel completely worth it.
+Start with Mohammed Ali Road as your first pilgrimage, let the smoke and the crowds do the rest, and the city will feed you like family.

 X Facebook Telegram